SMaC: Statistics, Math, and Computing

 “The purrr::map* functions transform their input by applying a function to each element of a list or atomic vector and returning an object of the same length as the input.”

-• Generate 10 vectors of 100 uniform random realizations, where the first vector has min = 1, second min = 2 … last vector has min = 10, and max = 15 for all
+• Generate 10 vectors of 100 uniform random values.
+The first vector has min = 1, the second has min = 2, and so on through min = 10; all have max = 15

-• Now compute the average value of each of the 10 vectors
+• Then compute the mean of each of the 10 vectors

 library(purrr)